thecharm/TMR/README.md

 ![model2](Figure/Model2.png)   ![case](Figure/case1.png)

-You can find the codes and pre-trained weights in [Divergence Estimator](Divergence Estimator/).
+You can find the codes and pre-trained weights under the directory`Divergence Estimator`.

 ## Back Translation

 We generate the back-translated images from the text prompt with the [stable-diffusion model](https://github.com/CompVis/stable-diffusion).
 Please follow their instructions to install the corresponding environment.

-Also, we provide the scripts to extract and save the generated images in [Back Translation] (Back Translation/).
+Also, we provide the scripts to extract and save the generated images under the directory `Back Translation`.
 Just modify the paths and run the scripts:
 ```
 python diffusion.py
 ```